Centre releases 7,300crore rupees to states and UTs under MGNREGA

 Source: TH/Gov.

 Indian Railways has created history as its 88 coach freight train Annapurna carrying foodgrains covered 1,634 kilometres in less than 50 hours.
-Eighty eight coach Annapurna Freight Train travelled from Dhandharikalan in Punjab to New Jalpaiguri in West Bengal in 49 hours 50 minutes.
+Eighty-eight coach Annapurna Freight Train travelled from Dhandharikalan in Punjab to New Jalpaiguri in West Bengal in 49 hours 50 minutes.
 The distance of 1,634 kilometres used to take 96 to 100 hours.
 The freight train has promptly transported food to ten needy states.
 This is for the first time Railways has transported foodgrains in such a large scale.
 It is 137 per cent more than last year.

 Source: AIR

-Union Government has dismissed as false reports in a regional news channel that examinations held by UPSC have been cancelled in the wake of COVID-19.
+Union Government has dismissed false reports in a regional news channel that examinations held by UPSC have been cancelled in the wake of COVID-19.

 In a tweet, Press Information Bureau clarified that the claim is false.
-It said, any rescheduling of UPSC examination if necessary, will be notified on the Commission's website
+It said, any rescheduling of the UPSC examination if necessary, will be notified on the Commission's website

 Watch this for UPSC PT 2020: https://www.youtube.com/watch?v=wfd6v9PSYZs